intel/pepc/docs/misc-tsc-amperf.md

 to understand the crystal clock frequency in order to understand TSC.
 However, ART is mentioned in the Intel Software Developer's Manual, so is included here for completeness.

-I think about it this way: Crystal clock serves many purposes beyond TSC, ART is specifically for TSC.
+I think about it this way: The crystal clock serves many purposes beyond TSC.
+ART is specifically for TSC.

-Intel Software Developer's Manual provides the following formula for TSC:
+The Intel Software Developer's Manual provides the following formula for TSC:

 ```
 TSC = P × ART + K